vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Git repository and Edit Links

-Providing `themeConfig.repo` auto generates a repo link in the navbar and "Edit this page" links at the bottom of each page.
+Providing `themeConfig.repo` auto generates a repository link in the navbar and "Edit this page" links at the bottom of each page.

 ``` js
 // .vuepress/config.js